The Maine State Legislature: What You Need to Know

 What is the Legislative Session?

 Legislative sessions in Maine follow a structured process, involving multiple steps and key timelines.
 The Maine State Legislature operates on a biennial schedule, meaning each legislative session lasts two years.
-The 131st Legislature started in early 2023 and is currently scheduled to end on April 17, 2024.
+The 132nd Legislature started on December 4th, 2024.

 The legislative process is divided into two regular sessions during each two-year cycle.
 The two-year cycle begins when the legislature convenes at the start of an odd-numbered year.
 The legislative session that occurs during the odd-numbered year is called the First Regular Session.
 The legislative session that happens in the second year is called the Second Regular Session.